Docs

 Multi-Select Combo Box

 Multi-Select Combo Box allows the user to choose one or more values from a filterable list of options presented in an overlay.
+The component supports the same features as the regular Combo Box, such as lazy loading or allowing custom typed values.
+This page explains how to add this component to your project and how to configure it.

 return (